bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 You can access these features if a merchant makes the product visible on storefronts.
 For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???

 This page walks you through how to retrieve info for a variant.
-If you would like to retrieve info for the base product, see [Products](/...).
+If you would like to retrieve info for the base product, see [Products with the GraphQL Storefront API](/api-docs/storefront/graphql/products).
 See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation.

 ## Get a variant